-In general, payments from the Department of Employment Affairs and Social Protection (DEASP) are taxable sources of income unless they are specifically exempt from tax.
+In general, payments from the Department of Social Protection (DSP) are taxable sources of income unless they are specifically exempt from tax.
 In this section, the taxable payments are listed and how tax is calculated on them is explained.

-If you receive a payment from DEASP which is not directly reported by them to Revenue, you must declare this income to us.
+If you receive a payment from DSP which is not directly reported by them to Revenue, you must declare this income to us.

-Next: Taxable DEASP payments you need to declare
+Next: Taxable DSP payments you need to declare

 Please rate how useful this page was to you